 Born in Santurce, Puerto Rico Enrique “Quique” Talavera gravitated to the drum when his parents gifted him a set of toy drums on his 13th birthday.
-The same year, with money he earned from his newspaper route, he purchased a set of timbales.
+The same year, with money he earned from a newspaper route, he purchased a set of timbales.

 His early influences include the orchestras of Lito Peña, Mario Ortiz, and the contemporary sounds of Tito Puente and Rafael Cortijo.
-But it was a performance by Tito Rodriguez and his Orchestra at El Escambron, a popular beach resort in San Juan, that inspired Talavera to become a professional musician.
+But it was a performance by Tito Rodriguez and his Orchestra at the El Escambron, a popular beach resort in San Juan, that inspired Talavera to become a professional musician.

 In 1972 Talavera organized an orchestra and accompanied the singer Sophy.
 Also, he worked with the musical director Pedro Rivera-Toledo in productions for Lucestia Benitez and Danny Rivera.
 Afterward, his career as a musical director took off with the debut presentation of Sophy at the Club Caribe.
 He also directed and arranged recordings for the international group Flor de Loto (1975-1978) and the television program Show de Carmita (1976-1978).